|

 tulips in glass jars on mantel

-I really got my fill of them this year.
+I got my fill of them this year.

 Daffodils are perfect spring bulbs to grow indoors and watch their progress.

-Daffodils and amaryllis are perfect spring bulbs to grow indoors and watch their progress.
+Daffodils and amaryllis are perfect spring bulbs to grow indoors, so watch their progress.

 Amaryllis are perfect spring bulbs to grow indoors and watch their progress.